 The teacher considers every student in the classroom who demonstrates superior performance, advanced learning needs, high motivation, and creativity.
-The Student Nomination Form is completed by the classroom teacher.
-Only students who possess these traits are listed on the form.
-Available information is given in the areas of achievement scores, mental abilities tests, creativity, motivation, and learning.
-The form is signed by the teacher and submitted to the school's gifted contact person.
-If no students are being nominated, the form is signed by the teacher with the selected choice, "I have no students who meet nomination criteria." and the form is turned in to the Student Search Committee chairperson.
+The Student Referral Form is completed by the classroom teacher.
+Available information is given in the areas of achievement scores, mental ability tests, creativity, motivation, and learning.
+The form is signed by the teacher and submitted to the school's gifted liaison.
+If no students are being nominated, the Student Nomination Form is signed by the teacher with the selected choice, "I have no students who meet nomination criteria," and the form is turned in to the gifted liaison.